ARE ONLINE EVALUATIONS RELIABLE?

-Exclusive mandate or shared / simple mandate: we discuss it again and yet, when it comes to residential real estate, the choice is simple ...
+Exclusive mandate or shared/simple mandate: we talk about it again and yet, when it relates to residential real estate, the choice is simple...

-A real estate agent will take much more care of a transaction under an exclusive mandate.
-Because he does not take the risk of getting involved maybe for nothing, and because he/she will not be distracted by the actions of other agencies with which he is in competition,
+A real estate agent will invest more time and effort when mandated exclusively, because he does not take the risk of getting involved with no guarantee of success, and because he will not be distracted by the actions of other agencies with which he is in competition,

-he/she focuses entirely on the property and the service it provides.
+He then concentrates entirely on the property and the service he provides.

 - Ads are more polished, better written, better documented,